I uploaded a labeled schematic of the TO-6/TO-6A, click Here to download it.

 Correction: BillM IS

-no longerproviding his mods again, after he took a break due to health concerns.
-For a while his son was filling the orders, but on their site it sounds like Bill is back at it again.
-I may reach out to him and see if he wants to team up and let me be the guinea pig!
+no longerproviding his mods again, after a hiatus that he took due to health concerns.
+For a while his son filled the orders, but on their site it sounds like Bill is back at it again.
+I may reach out to him and see if he wants to team up and let me be the guinea pig for any new mods!

 New Article on “BillM”‘s Fender Modding site announcing he is back and working on a backlog of orders: